 It’s not exactly the same layout, but here’s a recent project I’ve been working on.
 We had the beams and french doors painted Sherwin-Williams Iron Ore and installed an oversized lantern in the middle of the room.
 A great piece of art is the focal point on the large wall space above fireplace, while the television is tucked into the bookcase on a pivoting stand where it can be easily viewed.

 Have you found interesting solutions of where to put the TV?
-If you love creating and recreating spaces, maybe it’s time you sign up for the Expert Psychological Staging course – we’d love to have you!
+If you love creating and recreating spaces, maybe it’s time you sign up for the Expert Psychological Staging course and actually make money doing what you love!
 Find out more about our upcoming course here.